dartanyan910/Mven-Fuzzy-Factory-Funnel-Analysis/README.md

 These findings effectively reject the hypothesis of a landing page design flaw, shifting the strategic focus to downstream friction points.

-***Traffic Quality***
+***Traffic Source***

 **1. By landing page**

-Insight 1 — Inverse relationship between traffic volume and quality on `/lander-3`

-Between December 2013 and February 2014, the Pilot campaign injected a significant volume of new traffic into `/lander-3`.
-Prior to the campaign (December 2013), the page handled 3,829 sessions with 2,047 users (53.5% CTR) proceeding to the product catalog.
-Following Pilot campaign activation, total sessions on `/lander-3` increased to 4,232 in January 2014 and peaked at 5,129 in February 2014 — yet the number of users advancing to the next step declined to 1,626 and 1,797 respectively, as CTR collapsed to 38.4% and 35.0%.
-The addition of approximately 1,300–2,000 incremental sessions per month from the Pilot campaign effectively destroyed more value than it created.
-Following campaign termination, `/lander-3` recovered to 2,077 users advancing (CTR 53.2%) in April 2014, confirming that the deterioration was entirely attributable to Pilot traffic characteristics rather than any change in page quality.
+Insight 1: The Pilot campaign inflated traffic volume on `/lander‑3` but sharply diluted its quality, directly suppressing CTR and downstream conversions.

+Between December 2013 and February 2014, the campaign drove a surge in sessions — from 3,829 to 5,129 (+34%) — yet the number of users advancing to the product catalog fell from 2,047 to 1,797.
+CTR consequently collapsed from 53.5% to 35.0%.

+The incremental 1,300–2,000 sessions brought in by Pilot traffic carried low purchase intent and eroded page efficiency, effectively destroying more value than they created.
+After the campaign ended, `/lander‑3` rebounded to 2,077 advancing users (CTR 53.2%) by April 2014, confirming that the issue lay not in page quality but in traffic composition.

+So what: The Pilot campaign’s broad targeting strategy inflated headline traffic metrics while masking a decline in buyer intent — a key factor explaining why higher visits did not translate into proportional order volume.

 Insight 2 — Dual failure of the desktop_targeted campaign on `/lander-2`